Dejnyyy/C-Gamba/README.md

 ## How to use?
 - clone this repository
 - open folder Stonks Simulator
-- and navigate to /bin/Debug/net6.0-windows
+- navigate to /bin/Debug/net6.0-windows
+- run StonksSimulator.exe and gamble